U.S. Agency for International Development (USAID)

 Infrastructure Needs Program (INP II)

-Besides Trigon holding many of the key program management-level positions on the INP II, this program demonstrates Trigon’s ability to quickly assemble and mobilize technical assistance teams, procure necessary and appropriate materials, equipment and resources and manage these efforts successfully.
+Besides Trigon holding many of the key program management-level positions on the INP II, this program demonstrated Trigon’s ability to quickly assemble and mobilize technical assistance teams, procure necessary and appropriate materials, equipment and resources and manage these efforts successfully.
 At its peak, Trigon had 40 staff members “on the ground” in Palestine, with almost all of those being native locals who were recruited and hired within a very short period of time.
 This type of local engagement promotes sustainability and supports efforts like these in moving forward and accomplishing its goals.
 Our staff have typically managed between 10 and 20 individual projects concurrently, most valued between $500K and $10M.
 A sampling of projects completed under INP II include:

 - Al Jaba’ – Nuba Main Transmission Pipeline